How do we Control Oil During the Summer? Plus my very first ever book review.

 - You can either incur the expense and use a non-clogging and hydrating face SPF if you're very broken out and want to be safe, or use a heavier non-clogging SPF lotion such as CeraVe or Vanicream.

-- Ditch the dryer sheets and fabric softeners in your dryer, since they each leave a pore clogging film on your clothes.
-The last thing you want is to lay out under that huge tree all day and end up with your clothes breaking your back out.
+- Ditch the dryer sheets and fabric softeners in your dryer, since they each leave a pore clogging film on your clothes and bedding.
+The last thing you want is to sit out under that huge tree reading all day and end up with your clothes breaking your back or butt out.
 Use rubber dryer balls or tennis balls instead.

 What do you do to control